spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ## The root configuration

+In Spryk configuration, the following elements are used:

 ### spryk
-This is name of the builder that is used for processing this Spryk.
-All the builders can be found in `src/Spryk/Model/Spryk/Builder/` and must implement `SprykerSdk\Spryk\Model\Spryk\Builder\SprykBuilderInterface::getName()`.
+This is name of the builder that is used for processing the Spryk.
+All the builders reside in `src/Spryk/Model/Spryk/Builder/` and must implement `SprykerSdk\Spryk\Model\Spryk\Builder\SprykBuilderInterface::getName()`.

 ### description
 Description of the Spryk.
-Must be added to give the reader of the Spryk definition a clear description of what this Spryk is doing.
+Must be added to give the reader of the Spryk definition a clear description of what this Spryk does.

 ### mode
 The mode of the Spryk.
-It used for running the specific Spryks by passing the `--mode` option into the command.
+It is used for running the specific Spryks by passing the `--mode` option to the command.
 The reserved `both` value allows to run Spryk in any case.

-`mode: project` - Spryk will be run only with `--mode=project` option in CLI command.
+`mode: project` - Spryk is run only with `--mode=project` option in the CLI command.

-`mode: core` - Spryk will be run only with `--mode=core` option in CLI command.
+`mode: core` - Spryk is run only with the `--mode=core` option in the CLI command.

-`mode: both` - Spryk will be run regardless the `--mode` option value or without this option at all in CLI command.
+`mode: both` - Spryk is run regardless of the `--mode` option value or without this option at all in the CLI command.

 ### level
-Is used only for Spryk dumper to dump the specific level of Spryks `vendor/bin/spryk-dump --level=1` or `vendor/bin/spryk-dump --level=all`.
+Used only for Spryk dumper to dump the specific level of Spryks.
+`vendor/bin/spryk-dump --level=1` or `vendor/bin/spryk-dump --level=all`.

 ### condition
 Defines the condition of the Spryk execution.
-If condition evaluates to false the Spryk execution will be skipped with it's (pre)postSpryks.
-The arguments that are used in condition must be defined in Spryk arguments list.
+If condition is `false`, the Spryk execution is skipped with it's (pre)postSpryks.
+The arguments that are used in condition must be defined in the Spryk arguments list.

 ### arguments
 The Spryk argument list.
 These arguments are used in the Spryk builder.
-See below for more detailed description.
+See below [Arguments](#arguments) for details.

 ### preSpryks
-The Spryks that will be executed before the current Spryk.
+The Spryks that should be executed before the current Spryk.

 ### postSpryks
 The Spryks that should be executed after the current Spryk.

 ### excludedSpryks
-Exclude the execution of the Spryks that are placed is `preSpryks` and `postSpryks`.
-Useful when you reuse the Spryk and you don't need some Spryks that are defined in `preSpryks` or `postSpryks`.
+Excludes the execution of the Spryks that are placed is `preSpryks` and `postSpryks`.
+Useful when you reuse a Spryk and you don't need some Spryks that are defined in `preSpryks` or `postSpryks`.

 ### preCommands
 The commands that should be executed before the current Spryk.